hyx0329/embedded-pcf/README.md

 Glyphs in PCF may be orphaned, and so may the code points.
 Examples:

-- Looking for a glyph index matching a code point in the lookup table may return 0xFFFF,indicating no matching glyph.
+- Looking for a glyph index matching a code point in the lookup table may return 0xFFFF, indicating no matching glyph.
 - The glyphs may be not associated with a code point at all.
     - the glyph tofu(.notdef) is not in unicode and thus cannot be matched directly
     - the glyphs have names, like tofu's name ".notdef"